Curious if you can really make money from robocalls and unsolicited text messages sent to your cellphone via those pesky automated dialers?

 There are a few ways to block robocalls.
 One way is to search Google for “[ your phone’s make and model name ] block calls” for instructions to block each number from an incoming call manually.
 This can be time-consuming and might not work for long because robocallers will just call from a different number each time.

 An easier way to block unwanted robocalls is to sign up with a service like YouMail.
 With the free app, you can have complete protection from spam calls.
 The service can help remove your number from the massive call lists that are sold to companies like warranty dealers.

 10 Steps to Make Money with Robocalls

 It takes a little work to make money from robocalls, but the effort you put in will be well worth it if you receive just one settlement of $500 to $1,500.
-Follow these steps to potentially earn some money and get those robocalls to stop, once and for all!
+Follow these steps to potentially turn robocalls to cash and ultimately get those pesky calls to stop, once and for all!

 Step 1: Put Your Number on the Do Not Call List

 If your number is on the National Do Not Call Registry, you could get compensated the maximum of $1,500 per call from companies using auto-dialers to call you without your “express prior written consent” (TCPA).

 It’s important to understand that the registry only stops unwanted sales calls from legitimate businesses.
 In other words, those debt collection agencies, political polls, and scammers are still going to call you, so be aware!

 Unfortunately, you can only report scam phone calls to the FCC and hope that it catches the crook.

 You can gather the most information from robocalls by answering the phone when they call.
 Try to speak with a representative and get as much information about the business as possible.